 As they talk, and as Zuri shares her story, the PCs observe a lack of emotion.
 Even as Zuri describes the terrible fate of her village, she speaks about it in a distant, detached way, like you might relate a scene you saw in a not-particularly-interesting movie.

 Later, when a young woman interrupts, she asks Zuri to help change a flat.
-Outside, they see Zuri loosen the nuts on the car with her fingers before lifting the car with one hand to remove the tire and place the new tire.
-This demonstrates to them not only her strength, but her lack of concern that other know she is Delta.
-In a world where Deltas are often subject to discrimination, this woman clearly has no such concerns.
+Outside, PCs watch Zuri loosen the nuts holding the wheel to the car with her fingers before lifting the car with one hand to remove the tire and place the new tire.
+This demonstrates Zuri's strength, as well as her lack of concern that other know she is Delta.
+(In a world where Deltas are often subject to discrimination, demonstrating this lack of concern is a significant cue.)

 A short while later when gunmen fire on the group from a moving car, Zuri grabs the closest PC, shielding Kat's body with her own.

-Later still, when it's time to fight, she dives right in.
+Later still, when it's time to fight, Zuri dives right in.
 She seems to possess no fear, and no 'flight' response.
-She also uses lethal attacks without a second thought, killing any opponent she gets her hands on without hesitation or remorse, caring only about removing the threat at efficiently as possible.
+She uses lethal attacks without a second thought, killing any opponent she gets her hands on without hesitation or remorse, caring only about removing the threat at efficiently as possible.
 After the fight, she takes note of several wounds in a detached way.

 Realistically, most relationships stop growing here.
 You only get to know most people just so far.
 Friends, co-workers, etc. However, there are relationships which grow beyond this level, and our games often focus on those.
 You will begin to learn more and more about someone as your relationship grows.

 Getting to Know All About You